RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

-Last locked: 2026-08-15 (rev 15 — **hex notation is lowercase**, recorded below under names and values; applied across the five desktop apps on 2026-08-15 and already true in `brand.py`.
+Last locked: 2026-08-17 (rev 16 — **`BRAND_DARK_GOLD` moved from `#b19145` to `#8c7337`, and the
+reason is a rounding rather than a redesign.** This register read gold-on-white as 3.00:1 and granted permissions on that figure.
+The true value is **2.997638** — under the 3.0 large-text and non-text floors by 0.0024 — so every permission below the fill row was void.
+The old value passed **one of six** jobs, not one well and three conditionally: its own "the border carries the signal" clause failed, because a gold border on white *is* that same 2.9976.
+Nothing caught it because 3.00 is what a contrast tool **displays** — `rnv-color-mcp` returns `3.0` for this pair and flags `AA_large_text: false` in the same response, and the number was read while the flags were not.
+The constants are also renamed to **`BRAND_GOLD`** and **`BRAND_DARK_GOLD`** in every repo including `engine/brand.py`, retiring the "identifiers are local by design" rule. rev 15 — **hex notation is lowercase**, recorded below under names and values; applied across the five desktop apps on 2026-08-15 and already true in `brand.py`.
 **The ring's boundary figures drop to one decimal** and carry their display condition: the two-decimal forms claimed a precision the estimate does not have, and the two files that held